saibhaskarpuram-cmyk/VLSI-WORKSHOP/MODULE-4/README.md

 Timing GLS
 ```

-Timing GLS is useful for checking behavior when propagation delays are taken into account.
+Timing GLS is useful when propagation delays need to be considered during verification.

 ---